 Line Producer Training with TRC Media

-This course from TRC Media for Production Managers, 1st AD’s and Production Accountants with a minimum of three years’ experience in drama or feature film production and based in the nations and regions of the UK is covering the essential training required to become a Line Producer, as well as the opportunity to experience the role first hand on a drama production.
+This course from TRC Media for Production Managers, 1st AD’s and Production Accountants with a minimum of three years’ experience in drama or feature film production and based in the nations and regions of the UK covered the essential training required to become a line producer, as well as the opportunity to experience the role first hand on a drama production.

-The programme is offering participants training in three parts:
+The programme offered participants training in three parts:

 - An intensive residential week of unrivalled training delivered by industry experts